pymedphys/pymedphys/docs/developer/documentation.rst

     pip install -e .[docs]

-NB: these packages are not installed if you only run `pip install -e .` or `conda install pymedphys`.
+NB: these packages are not installed if you only run :code:`pip install -e .` or :code:`conda install pymedphys`.

 Starting a live update documentation server